Instance-specific linear relaxations of semidefinite optimization problems: Linear Relaxations of the max cut semidefinite program

-\paragraph{Improved approximation ratios.} Delorme and Poljak show \cite{delorme1993laplacian} that the max cut value of $G$ on $n$ nodes is upper bounded by the quantity
+It is known that strong duality holds for this pair of programs: both (\ref{GW}) and (\ref{DGW}) are solvable and their objectives coincide.
+Delorme and Poljak show \cite{delorme1993laplacian} that the max cut value of $G$ on $n$ nodes is upper bounded by the quantity

-It turns out that this program is equivalent to the dual of the Goemans and Williamson semidefinite relaxation \cite{goemans1995improved}, hereafter denoted $GW$.
-In their seminal work, the authors show that this program achieves an approximation ratio of roughly $\frac{1}{0.878}\sim 1.138$.
-Through this equivalence, one can show that the GW SDP satisfies a series of eigenvalue bounds.
-For instance, one may take $u$ such that $\sum_{i=1}^n u_i$=0 and all of the diagonal entries of the matrix $\mathcal{L}+diag(u)$ equal $\frac{2m}{n}$ which results in what is usually known as \textit{the} eigenvalue bound for max cut.
+It turns out that this program is equivalent to program \ref{DGW} \cite{goemans1995improved}.
+In their seminal work, Goemans and Williamson show that this program achieves an approximation ratio of roughly $\frac{1}{0.878}\sim 1.138$.
+Through this equivalence, one can show that the semidefinite program \ref{GW} satisfies a series of eigenvalue bounds.
+For instance, one may take $u$ such that $\sum_{i=1}^n u_i=0$ and all of the diagonal entries of the matrix $\mathcal{L}(G)+diag(u)$ equal $\frac{2m}{n}$.
+This results in what is usually known as \textit{the} eigenvalue bound for max cut due to Mohar and Poljak \cite{mohar1990eigenvalues}

-where $W$ is the adjacency matrix of $G$, $m$ its number of edges and $\lambda_{1}(-W)$ the largest eigenvalue of $-W$ .
-See~\cite{alon2000bipartite} for an elementary proof of this inequality.
+To see the second equality, recall that for any matrix $A$, $\lambda_n = \lambda_1(-A)$).
+See~\cite{alon2000bipartite,mohar1990eigenvalues} for an elementary proofs of this inequality.
 As mentioned in \cite{o2018sherali}, conventional wisdom is that LPs cannot certify even the eigenvalue bound, and we are not aware of a polynomially sized linear program that certifies this bound. \comment{

 This bound is powerful enough to approximate the max cut value of the graphs of Theorem \ref{thm:pt}, as the next observation shows.